evansbenj/2020_GBS.md/Parse_tab.md

 		if(($#unique_male_nucleotides != -1)&&($#unique_female_nucleotides != -1)){
 			# we can compare homoz and het genotypes because both sexes have data
 			if(($#unique_male_nucleotides == 0)&&($#unique_female_nucleotides > 0)){
-				# all males are homoz but at least some females are hets
+				# all males are homoz but at least some females are hets or homoz for another SNP
 				# check if the proportion of divergent positions in females is high enough
 				$diverged=0;
 				for ($x = 0 ; $x <= $#females ; $x++ ) {